Institution code: H12

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 BSc students undertake placement in their third year.
 You will enjoy a year of paid employment in a business related to your career aspirations and experience.
 Recent placement employers have included machinery dealerships or manufacturers such as Kuhn, John Deere (both in the UK and their European HQ in Mannheim, Germany), Claas, CNH and Agco, in roles as machinery demonstrators, dealer technicians, machinery testing or sales.
 Several commercial scholarship opportunities, linked to placement, are available to apply for with sponsoring companies paying a significant amount towards the tuition fees of successful applicants.
+Agriculture students from a family farm wishing to undertake a farm placement are required to work at least 50 miles from their home farm and are not usually normally permitted to return to previous employers.

 All agriculture students share a common first year, studying the same modules; this allows students to change course during the first year.